benedikt-schesch/AST-Merging-Evaluation/README.md

  * src/ -> contains the following scripts:

+   * python/ -> contains the following scripts:

       * merge_tester.py -> Main file which performs merges and evaluates all the results across all projects

+      * validate_repos.py -> Checks out all repos and removes all repos that fail their tests on main branch

+      * latex_output.py -> Output latex code for the resulting plots and table

+      * test_parent_commits.py -> Tests if the parents of a commit pass their tests

+      * get_repos.py -> Downloads the repos list

+   * scripts/ -> contains the following scripts:
       * tester.sh -> Runs a repo's programmer provided tests

-    * validate_repos.py -> Checks out all repos and removes all repos that fail their tests on main branch

       * find_merge_commits.sh -> Finds all the merges in a project

-    * test_parent_commits.py -> Tests if the parents of a commit pass their tests
+      * merge_tools/ -> contains the following scripts:
          * gitmerge.sh -> Executes git merge on a specific merge
          * intellimerge.sh -> Executes intellimerge on a specific merge
          * spork.sh -> Executes spork on a specific merge

-    * analyze.py -> Print the number of merges in each class (test failes, test passed, timeout...) for each tool (Intellimerge, Spork, Git)
-    * plots.py -> Plotting script for the report